What can you tell us about your work?

 Most Japanese people don’t voice their opinions.
 At the lower level, people just obey and listen to orders from the top.
 But in order to get into the global business world—and, I believe, even the manufacturing world these days—and to compete against global competition, it’s necessary to express your opinions and ideas clearly and logically, using good presentation skills.

 The whole McGill course gave me a lot of confidence.
 It trained me on how to think from a logical and bird’s eye point-of-view—from a high-level business point-of-view.
 You must be brave to challenge yourself.
 If you want to change, you need to go for it, and not wait for the opportunity to come to you.

 It seems to me that confidence is one of your strong points.
 Were you always confident?

 No. When I moved to the CEO’s office, I didn’t know what an executive lifestyle was.
 I believed that I needed to have confidence in myself to do the job.
 You should act confidently with people.
 It should not be embarrassing to ask for help or to ask questions about something you don’t know, even things that would be common sense to people in that area.

 Make sure you understand everything well.
 Then you can be confident in yourself, especially when you are senior, and if you want to become a manager.
 We need to take responsibility for every single decision we make.
 That is how you show your confidence to staff.
 If you are not sure what you are talking about or what you are asking people to do, they will never follow you.

-A. Now that I am attending most of Mr, Ghosn’s meetings, including executive ones, I can see how fast the company is moving.
+Now that I am attending most of Mr. Ghosn’s meetings, including executive ones, I can see how fast the company is moving.
 I have learned how strongly the instructions and the decisions made at meetings impact on the company.

 Of course, I need to be very confidential and discreet working at the operations level.
 Confidentiality is really the key.
 All decisions are so important; decisions and comments have a great impact on the company.
 And when decisions are made, we need to check everything is followed up.